SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 The example below shows how to implement the arithmetic addition operator (``+``) for a custom structure.
-The arithmetic addition operator is a :newTerm:`binary operator` because it operates on two targets, and is said to be :newTerm:`infix` because it appears inbetween those two targets.
+The arithmetic addition operator is a :newTerm:`binary operator` because it operates on two targets and is said to be :newTerm:`infix` because it appears in between those two targets.

-The example starts by defining a ``Vector2D`` structure for a two-dimensional position vector ``(x, y)``.
-This is followed by a definition of an :newTerm:`operator function` to add together instances of the ``Vector2D`` structure:
+The example defines a ``Vector2D`` structure for a two-dimensional position vector ``(x, y)``, followed by a definition of an :newTerm:`operator function` to add together instances of the ``Vector2D`` structure:

 .. testcode:: customOperators